tensorwerk/hangar-py/docs/design.rst

 that it is only because we store the full contents of the repository staging area as it existed in the instant just prior to a commit, that the integrity of full repository history can be verified from a single commit's contents and expected hash value.
-Moreso, any single commit has only a topical relationship to a commit at any other point in time.
-It is only our imposition of a commit's ancestery tree which actualizes any subsequent insights or interactivity
+More so, any single commit has only a topical relationship to a commit at any other point in time.
+It is only our imposition of a commit's ancestry tree which actualizes any subsequent insights or interactivity

 While the general process of topological ordering: create branch, checkout branch, commit a few times, and merge, follows the `git` model fairly well at a conceptual level, there are some important differences we want to highlight due to their implementation differences:

-1) Multiple commits can simulateously checked out in "read-only" mode on a single machine.
+1) Multiple commits can simultaneously checked out in "read-only" mode on a single machine.
 Checking out a commit for reading does not touch the staging area status.
 2) Only one process can interact with the a write-enabled checkout at a time.